 “This partnership is about bringing together two high-quality provider groups to find the best ways for delivering care in a marketplace that demands efficiency and accountability,” said Tufts Medical Center President and CEO Ellen Zane.
 “And for Tufts Medical Center, it’s a natural evolution of the strong clinical relationship we already have with Winchester Hospital and the Highland IPA physicians.”

 “Through the years, Winchester Hospital and Tufts Medical Center have collaborated in a number of clinical areas including intensivist coverage for critical care patients, a surgical residency program and cardiology,” said Winchester Hospital President and CEO Dale Lodge.
 “Given that healthcare reform is a top public policy priority nationwide, this affiliation will ensure that both organizations and their respective physicians are best prepared to deliver quality care to our patients and the communities we serve.”

 About Tufts Medical Center

-Tufts Medical Center is an exceptional, not-for-profit, 451-bed academic medical center that is home to both a full-service hospital for adults and Floating Hospital for Children.
+Tufts Medical Center is an exceptional, not-for-profit, 451-bed academic medical center that is home to both a full-service hospital for adults and Tufts Children's Hospital.
 Conveniently located in downtown Boston, the Medical Center is the principal teaching hospital for Tufts University School of Medicine.
-Floating Hospital for Children is the full-service children's hospital of Tufts Medical Center and the principal pediatric teaching hospital of Tufts University School of Medicine.
+Tufts Children's Hospital is the full-service children's hospital of Tufts Medical Center and the principal pediatric teaching hospital of Tufts University School of Medicine.
 For more information, please visit www.tuftsmedicalcenter.org.

 About Winchester Hospital